Chris-Ann Chambers

-Chris-Ann Onessa Chambers (born October 24, 1995) is a Jamaican footballer who plays as a goalkeeper for University of the West Indies FC and the Jamaica women's national team.
+Chris-Ann Onessa Chambers (born 24 October 1995) is a Jamaican footballer who plays as a goalkeeper for Georgian club FC Dinamo Sokhumi and the Jamaica women's national team.

 Early life

 During her younger years, Chambers enjoyed track and field, netball and cricket, but her true calling was soccer.
 She was introduced to her greatest thrill of being competitively involved after she strolled through the gates of Wolmer's Girls School.

 International career

 Chambers represented Jamaica at two CONCACAF Women's U-17 Championship editions (2010 and 2012).